Skip to content

 Symbol File Upload

-Automatic Packaging of Symbol Files
+Automatic Packing of Symbol Files

-Add Script for Automatic Symbol File Packaging
+Add Script for Automatic Packing of Symbol Files

 Script tool: cloudcare-react-native-mobile-cli